serge-k-hanna/GC/README.md

 The implementations in this repository were done by Hieu Nguyen, who was an intern in the [CSI Lab](http://eceweb1.rutgers.edu/csi/CSILab.html) during Summer 2017.
 # Guess & Check Codes
-This project was based upon the Guess &amp; Check Algorithms (GC) by Dr. Salim El Rouayheb and Serge Kashanna.
+This project was based on the Guess &amp; Check Algorithms (GC) by Dr. Salim El Rouayheb and Serge Kashanna.
 The goal of this project was to simulate and optimize the decoding process to recover one or multiple deletions using GC algorithms (please help me on the section, Serge).
 # Installation Guide
 ## Requirements
 1. [Number Theory Library (NTL)](http://www.shoup.net/ntl/) by Victor Shoup: You must install this library to your machine and correctly add the include path to its header files.